PRESIDENT: Sir Sandy Crombie

-He is a member of the Cockburn Urban Design Group.
+He is a member of the Policy and Development Committee.

 Jack is a chartered architect.
 In 1973 he joined Livingston Development Corporation, initially to manage a programme of industrial expansion, eventually becoming Head of Design and Depute Director.
 He joined Glasgow City Council in 1992 as Senior Depute Director, Department of Architecture and Related Services.